 John then changed career direction with a move to an aerospace company, Monarch Aircraft Engineering Limited, where he ultimately became their Management Accountant.

 Since finally retiring John has been a volunteer for Citizens Advice.
 He is also a director of a small property management company and is a keen motorist and motorcyclist.
 He is married with 1 daughter.

 Greg Slater – Trustee

-Greg is a chartered architect, but since leaving the architectural profession, in 2010, he has worked as a commissioning client within private, public and third sector development related organisations and is now CC/LEP to Head of Design for Treveth Holdings LLP (arms length development and investment company for Cornwall Council).
+Greg is a chartered architect, but since leaving the architectural profession, in 2010, he has worked as a commissioning client within private, public and third sector development related organisations and is now Head of Design for Treveth Holdings LLP (a Cornwall Council owned partnership).

 Through his career Greg has been responsible for leading teams in the delivery of capital and infrastructure projects (to £35million in value) and programmes (to £200million).
 Within Cornwall this has included managing the planning and design of the St. Austell & China Clay Area Eco-Town; taking the client lead role on such projects as the Green Build Hub at the Eden Project (now home to Eden Project Learning) and the Enterprise Space for Advanced Manufacturing (workspace for the West Carclaze Garden Village); and managing the team that provided delivery support and due diligence appraisal to the many capital and infrastructure projects delivered through the European Convergence Programme.

 As an architect, Greg set up and ran the London office of a large South West architectural practice (London Director and Board member).